Summary (overview of role):

 Responsibilities (In order to complete the responsibilities of this role, the successful candidate will have):

-Our staff are currently working from home due to COVID restrictions.
+Our staff are currently working from home due to COVID restrictions but we are gradually reopening to a hybrid model.

 RSH’s core offices are in Manchester, Leeds, Birmingham, Bristol and London.
 Our posts can be successfully carried out from any RSH office unless otherwise specified in the job information.
 We offer flexible working arrangements and staff can work from home for part of their hours.

-Most roles involve some travel within England between our offices, and some roles also involve onsite visits to social housing providers.
+Most roles involve some travel within England between our offices, and this role will require some travel between our offices.

 In line with Government requirements to reduce the number of Civil Service and NDPB roles based in London, we only advertise roles in London which need to be there for business-critical reasons.